tsbinns/tsbinns.github.io/CV.md

         <li>&mdash;Supervisor: Dr. Rama Chakravarthi</li>
       </ul>
       <ul class="CV-desc_with_logo">
-        <li>My work focused on the investigation of choice-predictive brain signals and movement initiation in the context of consequential decisions, and was funded by a Wellcome Trust scholarship.
+        <li>My work focused on the investigation of choice-predictive brain signals and movement initiation in the context of consequential decisions, and was funded by a <a href="#Wellcome_Scholarship">Wellcome Trust scholarship</a>.
 My tasks included conducting EEG and behavioural experiments, as well as EEG and behavioural data analysis using MATLAB and SPSS.
 This provided me with a solid grounding in the scientific method, and experience as a researcher working in an academic laboratory setting.</li>
       </ul>
 </div>